kyyberi/DataProductLLM/PoC/prompts/readme.md

 ## Prompt 1: Capture data needs

 Get the data needs from customer dialog.
+This will be used also in generating as code monitoring rules for data quality.

 ## Prompt 2: Generate SLA